 By documenting and evaluating current security measures in place, you’re able to fill any gaps in security that may exist.
 Informing and educating your team on taking preventative measures including awareness of phishing emails and multifactor authentication can help mitigate risk.
 Ensure that your organization has the infrastructure in place to notify your team of potential security breaches so that you can take timely action and notify any affected parties.

 Oracle users can expect to see real-time security threat monitoring, including Oracle Cloud Guard, Maximum Security Zones, and Cloud Data Safe in Oracle Cloud Infrastructure (OCI) which was announced during the 2019 Oracle OpenWorld conference.
 You’ll also have peace of mind knowing that as a Cloud user, your organization has the security of having an enterprise app with a dedicated team to mitigate fraud and risk.

-For more information on security measures in Oracle Cloud, visit the Oracle Security webpage here.
+For more information on how to address ransomware and back-office security measures in Oracle Cloud, visit the Oracle Security webpage here.
 Elire’s team of trusted advisors is here to help with all of your Cloud security concerns.
 Reach out to [email protected] to set up a time to speak with our team regarding your organization’s needs, and in the meantime, check out this blog post on “Oracle Cloud Security: Single Sign-On and Role Assignments” here.